 Time and effort often take the place of money and high-paying jobs.
 I have been a master at thrifty living for quite a few years now.
 It has not always been because I needed to, but because I love to.
 I believe in not wasting things and enjoy living a simple, more peaceful life.

 Being frugal helps me afford to be very generous with others because I am good at living efficiently.
 My favorite things to do are reuse, up-cycle, and be creative with my life.
 It adds richness to my daily routine and helps me appreciate the joy and peacefulness of simple things.

-Following are 95 of my best thrifty living tricks.
-You will find great ideas that not only save you money, but time and energy as well.
+The following are 95 of my best thrifty living tricks.
+You will find great ideas that not only save you money but time and energy as well.
 I also have some tips that will help you earn more money.

 DIY applies to everything in your household when you are trying to save money.
 You may not realize how many items you are wasting your hard-earned money on that are unnecessary and harmful to your family.